morrownr/USB-WiFi/README.md

 ebay - $29 - [NETGEAR AC1200 USB 3.0 Wi-Fi Adapter - A6210-10000S](https://www.ebay.com/p/18021987463?iid=154294855414) "single-state"

 Amazon - $32-$74 - [NETGEAR AC1200 Wi-Fi USB Adapter High Gain Dual Band USB 3.0 (A6210)](https://www.amazon.com/NETGEAR-AC1200-Wi-Fi-Adapter-A6210-100PAS/dp/B00MRVJY1G) "single-state"

+Note: The above 2 links are for the Netgear A6210.
+It is a more compact adapter that would travel better than the larger dual antenna devices.
+If you own one, we would appreciate a product review.

 Amazon - $16 - [TEROW ROW02FD AC1200 USB 3 WiFi Adapter 5G/2.4G 802.11 AC](https://www.amazon.com/gp/product/B086L3D3NB) [1]  "multi-state"